XPerience-AOSP-Lollipop/xda_thread_template/template.md

 [CENTER][IMG]http://i1094.photobucket.com/albums/i456/klozz_/XPerience1_zpsebdd4893.png[/IMG]
 XPerience 11.X.X for the device
-Maded by Klozz Jesus AKA TeamMEX
+Made by Klozz Jesus AKA TeamMEX

 XPerience is a free, community built distribution of Android 7.1.1 (Nougat) which greatly extends the capabilities of your phone.